multi-base · road trip

 Peak hour

-A coast-transit day, working south with stops at the UNESCO old town of Šibenik and the little harbours along the way - Pirovac, Rogoznica, Pakoštane.
-Notably no pause at Krka National Park, the obvious Šibenik day-trip; this trip already had its waterfall day at Plitvice and kept driving.
+A coast-transit day, working south with stops at the UNESCO old town of Šibenik and the little harbours along the way (Pirovac, Rogoznica, Pakoštane).
+Notably no pause at Krka National Park, the obvious Šibenik day-trip.
+This trip already had its waterfall day at Plitvice and kept driving.

 Split arrival burst